hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 </tbody>
 </table>

 Let's now change the appearance of the table and export it to Latex.
 When exporting it to Latex, we can't have histogram', so we disable them.
-We use the `cat()` function to write the table to a *.tex*. file.
+We specify `output="tab_summary_statistics.tex"` to write to a latex file.
+We can also export the table to other formats like a Microsoft Word document.

 ```r